roman-corgi/corgisim/README.md

 ### Stale branches
 A branch is marked as stale after 90 days.
 At that point, a comment is made on the last commit and the author is notified.
 If nothing is done, the branch is removed after 7 more days.

-### Documentation
-The automatic documentation is available at https://corgisim.readthedocs.io/en/latest/